JesseSandvik/Periodic-Tables/README.md

 Reservations can be assigned to specific tables.
 Reservations are listed by specified date, defaulting to the current date on the dashboard.
 There are buttons to toggle the date to view reservations past, present, and future.
+Reservations can be searched by phone number, previous, current, and future.

 ## Build Notes
 This is a full-stack application built using React, JavaScript, HTML, CSS, CSS Bootstrap, Express, Node, Knex, and PostgreSQL.
 The API was built following RESTful API principles.